ghgofort/sfcc-metadata-explorer/README.md

 * #### View Custom Object Definitions.
    * Custom objects are currently displayed within the list of System Objects with the qualifyer '(Custom Object)' printed after the CustomObjectDefinition's Id (see screen capture below).
 * #### View Attribute Definitions of System Object
+   * Each System Object definition node has a child node listing the attribute definitions.
 * #### View Attribute Groups of a System Object
+   * Each System Object Definition node has a child node listing the attribute groups.
 * #### Add Attribute Definition to System Object
    * Each system object attribute has a context menu (right click or CMD+click) with a command to create a new attribute definition.
    * Several inputs are shown to gather information about the new attribute definition: